Ruhr-Lenne-Express

 The Ruhr-Lenne-Express (RE 16) is a Regional-Express service in the German state of North Rhine-Westphalia, running from Essen via Bochum, Witten, Bochum, Hagen and Iserlohn-Letmathe to Iserlohn.
-It is operated by DB Regio NRW hourly.
+It is operated by VIAS Rail hourly.

 History

 In the summer of 2001, DB Reise&Touristik abandoned InterRegio line 22, which ran from Frankfurt on the Ruhr–Sieg railway to Düsseldorf (until the summer of 1999 to Münster), continuing once a day to Norddeich Mole).
 The RE 16 (Ruhr-Sieg-Express) service was established to replace it from the timetable change of 10 June 2001 by the transport association of the Rhine-Ruhr, Ruhr-Lippe and Westfalen-Süd.
 The newly created service ran initially via Siegen to Au (Sieg); this branch was taken over in December 2002 by the RB 95 (Sieg-Dill-Bahn) service operated by Deutsche Bahn and operated since December 2004 under the brand name of DreiLänderBahn.

 In 2004, the operations of the RE 16 was tendered together with the RB 40 (Ruhr-Lenne-Bahn), RB 56 (Der Iserlohner) and RB 91 (Ruhr-Sieg-Bahn) services as the Ruhr-Sieg network.
 The tender was won by Abellio Rail and the operations of the tendered lines was awarded for twelve years from 9 December 2007.
 With the commencement of Abellio services, Welschen Ennest was added as a stop.

 After Abellio went bankrupt, the line has been operated by DB Regio again since 1 February 2022.

 When the timetable changed in December 2022, the former branch from Iserlohn-Letmathe to Siegen was taken over by the new RE 34 (Dortmund–Siegerland-Express).
 Since then, there has been no splitting of trains in Letmathe.
 Because the trains now only run between Essen and Iserlohn, the line was renamed the "Ruhr-Lenne-Express".
 RE 16 and RE 34 leave Letmathe at intervals of a few minutes one after the other.
 From Siegen to Hagen and vice versa, it is possible to change trains in Letmathe on the same platform.